krisztiansala/gcp-iap-ssh-config-vscode/README.md

    gcloud auth login
    ```

-2. Verify IAP is enabled for your project in the GCP Console
+2. Verify that you have appropriate permissions: compute.viewer and iap tunnel user at least

 3. Check the extension logs in VS Code's "Output" panel (select "GCP IAP SSH" from the dropdown)

-4. Common issues:
-   - "Binary not found": Try running "GCP IAP: Update Binary" command
-   - "Permission denied": Check your IAP and instance permissions
-   - "Connection failed": Verify your instance is running and IAP is configured

-## Security

-This extension manages SSH configurations and downloads binaries.
-The binary is verified against official releases from the [gcp-iap-ssh-config repository](https://github.com/krisztiansala/gcp-iap-ssh-config).

 ## Contributing

 Found a bug or have a feature request?
-Please open an issue on our [GitHub repository](https://github.com/yourusername/vscode-gcp-iap-ssh-config).
+Please open an issue on our [GitHub repository](https://github.com/krisztiansala/vscode-gcp-iap-ssh-config).

 ## License

 MIT

-## Credits

-This extension integrates with [gcp-iap-ssh-config](https://github.com/krisztiansala/gcp-iap-ssh-config) by Krisztian Sala.

 ## Development